coevoeco/Rephine.r/README.md

 #### Installing Dependencies:

 1. Install the latest version of Anvi'o by following the developers' instructions [here](https://merenlab.org/2016/06/26/installation-v2/). **Note: Different versions of Anvi'o come with different versions of HMMER, and this can affect the reproducibility of Rephine.r's HMM merging step.
-Always make note of which version of Anvi'o and HMMER were used when running your analyses.**
+Always make note of which version of Anvi'o and HMMER were used when running your analyses.
+We have tested Rephine.r with Anvi'o v6.2 and v7.0**

 2. Install the required R packages by first activating your Anvi'o conda environment.
 Then run: